Brattleboro, VT (BRA)

 For information about Amtrak fares and schedules, please visit Amtrak.com or call 1-800-USA-RAIL (1-800-872-7245).

 Nestled amid the hills of the upper Connecticut River Valley, Brattleboro is the principal city of southeastern Vermont.
-Just across the river lies New Hampshire while the border with Massachusetts is only about ten miles to the south.
-The Amtrak station is located at the southern end of Main Street, which runs up to the town Common and is lined with historic buildings dating to the 19th and early 20th centuries.
+Just across the river lies New Hampshire while the border with Massachusetts is only about 10 miles to the south.
+The Amtrak station is located at the southern end of Main Street, which runs up to the town common and is lined with historic buildings dating to the 19th and early 20th centuries.

 The Amtrak passenger waiting room occupies the ground floor of the former Brattleboro Union Station.
 The two other levels are home to an art museum.
 To address the town’s varied and dramatic topography, the architects built the station into a high bluff.
 Therefore, the main entrance, now used by the museum, is on the third floor and faces Vernon Street while the Amtrak entrance is on the ground floor and is accessed via Bridge Street.